mauro-baptista/bookstore/README.md

 ### PUT /api/books/{id}

-Edit an existing book.
+Updates the information of an existing book based on its ID.

-Rules: Same as add a new book
+Rules: Same as described above.

 On success (Status 200):
 ```